fbrowther/Citi-Bike-Analytics-Project-Using-Tableau/README.md

 https://public.tableau.com/app/profile/farjana.rowther/viz/CitiBikeDataAnalyticsSep2021-22-Story/Story-202122

 ## Summary of the findings -
-        (1) Electric bikes accounted for 1/5 of the total bikes available.
+        (1) Electric bikes accounted for 1/5 of the total bikes available to use.
         (2) Two distinct peak of travel times around (8-9am) and (5-6pm) slowly returned after the Pandemic.
         (3) Total trips per year (for 2021 & 2022) was appr.
 3.3 Million.
         (4) The relationship of top 10 starting and end stations.
-Central Park was on the top for both starting and ending the journey in 2021-22.
+Central Park was on the top for both starting and ending journey in Sep 2021-22.
         (5) Top 10 starting stations concentrated primarily in the Manhattan area.